amlamarra/RSA/README.md

 # RSA
-My implementation of RSA using MASM syntax of assembly.
+My implementation of RSA using both Python & MASM syntax of assembly.